abhioshar/CodingAssignment/README.md

     N: Total lines in the file

-    W: Max words in a line
+    W: Maximum no. of words in a line

     HashMap: Each entry in map takes O(1) amortized time to search/update etc where N are number of entries in the map.
 Here I'm using list as the key of the hashmap, hence, complexity will